A Note From The Artist

 I can fall in love with a section of a piece, and when I step back if it doesn't serve the whole I have to say goodbye to it; those are not easy goodbyes.
 I've also learned to embrace accidents - although there aren't really ever accidents when I get out of my own way and let the energy do its thing!
 Now, if I stumble I make it part of the dance.
 It may not be what I originally intended to paint, but often it's better.
 As Picasso once said, "I start with an idea, and then it becomes something else." -Michaela Hughes

 About Michaela Hughes

 Michaela Hughes has been involved in a variety of creative endeavors since childhood.
 One may say she has creativity and art in her DNA.
-Michaela started out as a child actress performing in many plays; her first film was with John Wayne in 'Hellfighters'.
+Michaela started out as a child actress performing in several plays with Houston's renowned Alley Theatre; her first film was with John Wayne in 'Hellfighters'.

 She has turned her creativity to directing short films, many of which have been entered and recognized in Independent Film Festivals.